aneurinprice/ipmicfg-docker/README.md

 # IPMICFG-DOCKER

-This is a docker container to save the effort of downloading and extracting the supermicro IPMI tool on your server.
+This is a docker container to save the effort of downloading and extracting the [Supermicro IPMI tool](https://www.supermicro.com/SwDownload/SwSelect_Free.aspx?cat=IPMI) on your server.
 You cannot curl the tool so this exists.

 ## How to run